francjerez/versus/README.md

 python3 setup.py build
 ```

-In order to install the module, just move the `/build/foo/versus.os.so|pyc` binary just created (tip: make it version-agnostic by renaming the file to `versus.so|pyd`) into your registered `site-packages` path of choice; as per:
+In order to install the module, just move the `/build/foo/versus.os.so|pyc` binary just created (make it version-agnostic by renaming the file to `versus.so|pyd`) into your registered `site-packages` path of choice; as per:

 ```
 python3 -m site